Подлинные поросяхонты из Скандинавии

-Friends of the watershed Fox and Piglet live in the forest.
-The Fox is a little older, so he has the right to talk nonsense with an authoritative air, which Piglet blindly believes.
-In fact, both children, Piglet follows his older comrade and supports all his endeavors:
+Inseparable friends Fox and Piglet live in the forest.
+Fox is a little older, so he has the right to talk nonsense with an air of authority, which Piglet blindly believes.
+In fact, both are children, Piglet follows his older friend and supports all his undertakings:

-- Shall we go look for piglets and lisum ords?
+- Let's go look for piglets and emeralds?

 - Let's go!